About Leading In Community

 Mission

-Christ-centered leadership development transforming people through coaching and spiritual direction
+Christ-centered leader development and spiritual formation transforming people though coaching and spiritual direction.

 Who We Are